205Asura/FPGA-Electric-Piano/README.md

 - Standard USB keyboard (connected to your PC).
 - Micro USB cable for connecting PC to Basys 3 (JTAG/UART port).
 - Passive buzzer (connected to a GPIO pin on the Basys 3, e.g., via PMOD or onboard header).
-- PC with USB ports and serial communication capability.

 ## Software Requirements
 - Xilinx Vivado (for synthesizing and programming the FPGA design).